alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 ### What to include

-You must fill in the [standard organogram template](https://ckan.publishing.service.gov.uk/publisher-files/Blank_Organogram_Template_latest.xls) with the details of your department's SCS 1 and 2 employees.
+You must fill in the [standard organogram template](https://ckan.publishing.service.gov.uk/publisher-files/Blank_Organogram_Template_latest.xls) with the details of your department's  Senior Civil Service (SCS) pay band 1 and 2 employees.

 ### Publish an organogram dataset